DP14438 Utilization-Adjusted TFP Across Countries: Measurement and Implications for International Comovement

 |Link to this Page:||cepr.org/active/publications/discussion_papers/dp.php?dpno=14438|

 This paper develops estimates of TFP growth adjusted for movements in unobserved factor utilization for a panel of 29 countries and up to 37 years.
 When factor utilization changes are unobserved, the commonly used Solow residual mismeasures actual changes in TFP.
-We use a general equilibrium dynamic multi-country multi-sector model featuring variable factor utilization to derive a production function estimating equation that corrects for unobserved factor usage.
-We compare the properties of utilization-adjusted TFP series to the standard Solow residual, and discuss the implications for international business cycle comovement generated by technology shocks.
-Unlike the Solow residual, utilization-adjusted TFP is virtually uncorrelated across countries, and as a result its direct contribution to GDP comovement is negligible.
-A general equilibrium model calibrated to the observed levels of international trade cannot generate much comovement through propagation of these TFP shocks.
+We use a general equilibrium dynamic multi-country multi-sector model to derive a production function estimating equation that corrects for unobserved factor usage.
+We compare the properties of utilization-adjusted TFP series to the standard Solow residual, and quantify the roles of both TFP and utilization for international business cycle comovement.
+Utilization-adjusted TFP is virtually uncorrelated across countries, and does not generate much GDP comovement through its propagation.
+Shocks to factor utilization can more successfully account for international comovement.